dbmover/core/README.md

 you asked for.
 Many projects will use a single database, but as you can see DbMover fully supports multiple databases in one configuration file.

+Of course, you don't want to have your actual username/password in a version controlled configuration file (and you do want this version controlled).
+Best practice (unless you're working on the project alone) is to version control a `dbmover.json.sample` file which has blanks for user/pass, but does contain the other important information (schemas and plugins).

 ### DSN
 This is the "DSN" connection string for a database.
 The exact format will vary per vendor, but is usually of the type "vendor:dname=NAME;host=HOST;port=PORT",